 Locally known as LBI, Long Beach Island is one of the most visited and famous beach locations in New Jersey and offers 18 miles of sandy beachfront.
 Located just under 2 hours by bus or car from NYC, it is home to a number of beaches like Ship Bottom, Harvey Cedars, Surf City, and Beach Heaven.

 Attractions like Fantasy Island Amusement Park and Barnegat Lighthouse State Park attract both tourists and New Jersey Residents.
-There is a huge boardwalk dotted with many restaurants and bars where you can get something to eat after spending the whole day on one of the beautiful beaches.

 4. Spring Lake Beach